Grant Imahara: MythBusters

 Imahara joined MythBusters on the invitation of friend and occasional employer Jamie Hyneman and former ILM colleague Linda Wolkovitch, who was an associate producer of MythBusters.
-He joined as the third member of the Build Team alongside Kari Byron and Tory Belleci, replacing former MythBusters welder Scottie Chapman.
-His colleagues often jokingly refer to him as the "geek" of the Build Team.
+He joined as the third member of the Build Team along with Kari Byron and Tory Belleci, replacing former MythBusters welder Scottie Chapman.
+His colleagues often jokingly referred to him as the "geek" of the Build Team.
 He often built robots that were needed for the show and specialized in operating computers and electronics for testing the myths.
 Imahara, along with Byron and Belleci, left the show after the 2014 season.

 White Rabbit Project

 Imahara reunited with Byron and Belleci for the 2016 White Rabbit Project, a Netflix Original Series, in which the team investigated topics such as jailbreaks, superpower technology, heists, and bizarre World War II weapons, evaluated against a defined set of criteria and explored through experiments, builds, and tests.
 The complete first season of the series was released on Netflix on December 9, 2016.
 Despite receiving good reviews, the series was not renewed.